15 Awesome Memorial Day Recipes Kick Off Summer

 • Are the dishes attractive and appealing?

-Admittedly, I lean toward dishes that I know our friends would like and fit our Texas grilling, outdoor, summer vegetable, barbecue esthetic.
+Admittedly, I lean toward dishes that I know our friends would like and fit our Texas grilling, outdoor, summer vegetable, barbecue aesthetic.

 Starters